-U.S. non-profit organizations interested in funding from International Paper must be located in communities where International Paper has operations or has an employee base.
+U.S. not-for-profit organizations interested in funding from International Paper should be located in communities where International Paper has operations or has an employee base.

 The Foundation will not review a proposal unless the tax-exempt organization takes full legal, fiscal and administrative responsibility for the request.

-Grants are ONLY considered in the communities where International Paper has a significant employee presence and within a locally determined radius of facility operations.
+Grants are generally only considered in the communities where International Paper has a significant employee presence and within a locally determined radius of facility operations.
 If your organization does not have an International Paper location in the community, you are not eligible for grant funding.
-In addition, please view International Paper Focus Areas and Restrictions webpage to learn more about the IP Foundation charitable giving.
+In addition, please view International Paper Signature Causes and Restrictions to learn more about the IP Foundation charitable giving.

 Applying for a Grant: Process and Procedures

-Eligibility Pre-Quiz: All non-profit organizations applying for funding are required to complete the eligibility pre-quiz prior to accessing and registering to complete the online grant application.
-You will be immediately routed through the pre-quiz by clicking on the “International Paper Grant Application” link located below.
+Eligibility Quiz: All not-for-profit organizations applying for funding are required to complete the eligibility quiz prior to accessing and registering to complete the online grant application.
+You will be immediately routed through the eligibility quiz by clicking on the “International Paper Grant Application” link located below.

-Registration & Completing the Grant Application: A representative from eligible 501(c)(3) organizations takes full legal and administrative responsibility for completing the online grant application in its entirety.
+Registration and Completing the Grant Application: A representative from eligible 501(c)(3) organizations takes full legal and administrative responsibility for completing the online grant application in its entirety.
 All grant applications must be complete and formally submitted before substantive review.
 Any grant application that does not contain all of the required information requested in the online grant application will not be considered.
 For technical assistance with logging in and/or completing the online grant application, organizations should use the “Need Support?” link at the bottom of every page.
-This will connect you with Cybergrants Customer Support for further assistance.
+This will connect you with Cybergrants Customer Support.